ibm-cloud-docs/dr-automation-powervs/private-pod.md

 ### Interface accessibility
 {: #interprivate}

-The {{site.data.keyword.DR_short}} Service Broker, accessible by using the IBM Cloud GUI, allows users to manage DR settings through a standardized interface.
+The DR automation Service Broker, accessible by using the IBM Cloud GUI, allows users to manage DR settings through a standardized interface.
 This design enhances user experience and aligns with the IBM broader catalog for resource provisioning.

 ## DR Orchestrator (KSYS) architecture
 {: #ksysarchprivate}